thomaslenaour/ytrack/subjects/select-customers-where-and/README.md

 A study is carried out on Americans customers.

-Your role is to list the first name `FirstName` and last name `LastName` of all Americans customers which have for `SupportRep` Peacock Jane.
+Your role is to list the first name `FirstName` and last name `LastName` of all Americans customers which have for `SupportRep` Tremblay François.

 ### Expected result